jeremymaya/data-structures-and-algorithms/Data-Structures/GraphImplementation/README.md

     * Include the weight of the connection in the returned collection
 5. Size
     * Returns the total number of nodes in the graph
+6. BreadthFirst
+    * Extend your graph object with a breadth-first traversal method that accepts a starting node.
+    * Return a collection of nodes in the order they were visited.
+Display the collection

 ---